 Digital literacy placement exam: All students should take this exam so that their academic advisers may help them determine the best way to fulfill the digital literacy requirement of the Pathways curriculum.
-The exam is available online through Aug.
-18.
+The exam is available online.

-Chemistry placement exam: All entering students interested in taking chemistry at any point in their college career must take this exam online by Aug.
-15.
+Chemistry placement exam: All entering students interested in taking chemistry at any point in their college career must take this exam online.

 Math placement exam: Students who are interested in the pre-med track or majoring in STEM or business should take this placement exam.
-The exam is administered online and must be completed by Aug.
-15.
+The exam is administered online.

-Music theory course sequence placement exam: All students seeking enrollment in the music theory course sequence must take this exam online by Aug.
-21.
+Music theory course sequence placement exam: All students seeking enrollment in the music theory course sequence must take this exam online.

-Language placement exams: These exams will take place on campus during New Student Orientation on Aug.
-18. Students wanting to satisfy the Trinity language requirement by means of exam should take the placement exam.
+Language placement exams: These exams will take place on campus during New Student Orientation.
+Students wanting to satisfy the Trinity language requirement by means of exam should take the placement exam.
 Exams are available in Ancient Greek, Chinese, French, German, Latin, Spanish, and Russian.

 Students interested in taking Ancient Greek should contact Dr. Tim O'Sullivan (tosulliv [at] trinity.edu).